jtfogarty/mru-2018/The Road to Emmaus.md

 #### vs 25 - 27
-The Chris had to suffer
+The Christ had to suffer

 Acts 17